Official advice for New Zealanders living and travelling overseas

 Reviewed: 17 December 2019, 11:39 NZDT

 If you’re heading overseas, don’t forget to take out comprehensive travel insurance.
 Your policy should cover any activities you plan to undertake (from scuba diving to scooter riding), personal liability, medical treatment, emergency medical evacuation, and any pre-existing medical conditions.
 Even minor medical treatment can be very expensive overseas.
-If you suffer an injury overseas and return to New Zealand, ACC may be able to help...read more
+If you can’t afford travel insurance, you can’t afford to travel.
+If you suffe...read more

 Travelling with an Electronic Cigarette